champierre/geneva-drive-en/slides.md

 # Creating the Stand

-Create a Stand with a width of 'drive wheel bottom radius' + 'centers distance' + 'driven wheel radius' and a length of 'drive wheel bottom radius' x 2.
-Create a cylinders with a radius of 'center pin radius' and position them at the centers of the drive and driven wheels.
+Create a Stand with a width of <span class="variable">drive wheel bottom radius</span> + <span class="variable">centers distance</span> + <span class="variable">driven wheel radius</span> and a length of <span class="variable">drive wheel bottom radius</span> x 2.
+Create a cylinders with a radius of <span class="variable">center pin radius</span> and position them at the centers of the drive and driven wheels.
 Finally, shift it vertically to avoid overlapping with the drive or driven wheels.

 <div class="flex justify-center">
 　　<img src="/stand.gif" style="width: 70%">